-Authors/ Research Team Vaudreuil, R., Langston, D., O'Malley, A. M., Kass, S., Levy, C., & Magee, W. (2019) Rebecca Vaudreuil, Diane Langston., Ann Marie O'Malley, Sara Kass, Chuck Levy, Wendy Magee Study Name Implementing Music Therapy through Telehealth: Considerations for Military Populations (working title) Abstract This paper explores the field of telehealth, as implemented to facilitate the delivery of music therapy.
-Research regarding the use of telehealth in creative arts programming is predominantly focused on art and dance movement therapies and includes little information about music therapy and telehealth.
-This paper addresses the integration of telehealth technology in music therapy through the use of telehealth with other creative arts therapies.
-This paper reviews past and present utilization of clinical music therapy telehealth practices with military populations and informs discussion for future considerations of music therapy as an integrated part of creative arts therapies telehealth practices on a clinical to community continuum.
-Population Studied Veterans who transferred from the National Intrepid Center of Excellence and are in treatment through the Malcom Randall VA in Gainesville, FL.
-Treatment Music therapy; telehealth; individual and group sessions.
-Study Design Clinical practice paper with a focus on program development and program examples Methods and Measures Clinical observations, program review, program design, documentation, participant testimonials Status or Citation Manuscript in progress.
+Authors/ Research Team Vaudreuil, R., Langston, D., Kass, S., Magee, W, & Levy, C. (2019) Rebecca Vaudreuil, Diane Langston.Sara Kass, Chuck Levy, Wendy Magee Study Name Implementing Music Therapy through Telehealth: Considerations for Military Populations Abstract Population Studied Telehealth provides access to psychotherapeutic interventions and psychoeducation for remote populations that may have limited access to in-person rehabilitation treatments.
+This paper explores the use of telehealth to facilitate music therapy with service members and veterans living in rural areas across the U.S. and reviews research regarding creative arts therapies delivered through telehealth.
+The existing evidence base is predominantly focused on art and dance movement therapies and includes little information about music therapy.
+However, music therapists have begun to use telehealth in clinical and community environments to increase access for remote patients.
+This article reports on the integration of telehealth and music therapy and presents facilitation techniques of didactic and applied clinical music experiences.
+This is accomplished through the review of current research, addressing knowledge gaps, and reviewing the evolving models of creative arts therapies delivered through telehealth for military populations.
+Veterans who transferred from the National Intrepid Center of Excellence and were in Treatment treatment through the Malcom Randall VA in Gainesville, FL.
+Music therapy; telehealth; individual and group sessions.
+Treatment wide therapy, teleheatth, marvidual and group sessions.
+Study Design Clinical practice paper with a focus on program development and program examples.
+Methods and Measures Clinical observations, program review, program design, documentation, participant testimonials.
+Status or Citation Manuscript in progress.
 Weblink